7urtles/Nginx-Django-Deployment/README.md

  4. `./install.sh`
  5. When asked for your project name use the same name as you did for Auto-Django.
     If you did not use Auto-Django, the project name is the name of the folder containing your virtual environment.
-       example: if your structure is 'project/venv' then 'project' is your project name for the setup script.
+    - EXAMPLE: if your structure is 'project/venv' then 'project' is your project name for the setup script.

  6. Enter your public ip(example: 54.25.36.254), or your domain name (example: your_domain.com)